Get familiar with Kosli #

 Step 7: Searching Kosli #

-Now that you have reported your artifact and what's running in our runtime environment,
+Now that you have reported your Artifact and what's running in your runtime environment,

 you can use the kosli search

-For example, you can give Kosli search the git commit SHA which you used when you reported the artifact:
+For example, you can give Kosli search the git-commit whose CI run built and deployed the Artifact:

 Search result resolved to commit 9f14efa0c91807da9a8b1d1d6332c5b3aa24a310